jmaggio14/imagepypelines/README.md

 Each `block` _takes in_ a list of data and _returns_ a list of data, passing it onto the next block or out of the pipeline.
 This system ensures that blocks are compatible with algorithms that process data in batches or individually.
 Blocks also support label handling, and thus are **compatible with supervised machine learning systems or other algorithms that require training**

-Broadly speaking, each box can be thought of as a block box which simply applies an operation to input data
+Broadly speaking, each box can be thought of as a black box which simply applies an operation to input data
 ![block](./docs/images/block.png "block example")

-a _datum_ can be anything: an image array, a filename, a label -- pretty much an pythonic type
+a _datum_ can be anything: an image array, a filename, a label -- pretty much any pythonic type

 ##### Hang on? are all blocks compatible with one another?